 Amazon promises its Prime members free two-day shipping on millions of items, but what happens when your package is delivered late?
 It’s definitely a possibility during the busy holiday season.

-I learned a few weeks ago that Amazon may compensate customers when it doesn’t make its guaranteed delivery date.
+I learned that Amazon may compensate customers when it doesn’t make its guaranteed delivery date.

 Amazon delivery late?
 Here’s what you can get for free!